-This “dream team” Tristan run opened with John Mac Master filling in for an ailing Ben Heppner, but not entirely successfully, and it was announced that he, too, was under the weather.
-Gary Lehmann got good reviews for the second night, but Deborah Voight was obliged to suddenly leave the stage (stomach thing) and Janice Baird finished for her as Isolde.
+This Tristan run was intended as the long-awaited pairing of Canadian tenor Ben Heppner with American soprano Deborah Voight’s Isolde.
+John Mac Master (backup Tristan #1) opened for an ailing Heppner, but not entirely successfully, as he, too, was announced as ill.
+Gary Lehmann (Backup Tristan #2) got good reviews for the second night, but Voight fled the stage with a stomach ailment during the Act 2 love duet.
+Janice Baird finished the performance as Isolde after a 15-minute delay.
 To add injury to illness, Lehman fell into the prompter’s box at the third performance, stopping the show again while doctors checked him over.

 The jinx wasn't limited to Tristan.
-In the same fortnight, National Council Auditions winner Angela Meade made an unscheduled Met debut in Ernani — her very first professional performance, ever.
+In the same fortnight, newly minted National Council Auditions winner Angela Meade made an unscheduled Met debut in Ernani — her very first professional performance on any stage.
 (The casualty in that case: Sondra Rodvanovsky.)
-Meanwhile, Ruth Ann Swenson was replaced by Ermonela Jaho as Violetta in Traviata.
-Six surprise Met debuts in thirteen days.
+Meanwhile, Ruth Ann Swenson was replaced by Ermonela Jaho as Violetta in La Traviata.
+The final roster changes: six surprise Met debuts in thirteen days.

-Smith’s voice is youthful and flexible, and his delivery has that combination of dignity and emotional presence that roles like this need.
+Smith’s voice is youthful and flexible, and his delivery has that combination of dignity and emotional presence that this genre of Wagner roles needs.
 His poignant singing and expressive face he had me in his corner from the beginning, and his final “Isolde!” had my eyes unexpectedly wet.
 At this point, Smith gave every impression that he had enough juice left in him, after completing one of opera’s most lengthy and demanding roles under these difficult circumstances, to have sung a Liebestod of his own.

-On Friday, March 28, the Met’s “Dream Team” Tristan run came to its scheduled conclusion with Ben Heppner and Deborah Voight taking the stage together for the first time.
+On Friday, March 28, the Met’s “Dream Team” Tristan run came to its scheduled conclusion with the “dream team” of Ben Heppner and Deborah Voight taking the stage together for the first time.
 Voight had again called in sick for the fifth performance (three days after her broadcast with Robert Dean Smith).
 So here’s the Cliff’s Notes version of the run: